 The School District has controlled expenses very well in tough economic times where all costs are increasing.
 This has become more difficult with the many mandates and rising utility costs, increased special education services required for our students, and significant increases in all services due to the economy.
 The changes in the health care plan effective for Fiscal Year 2005 improved the School District's financial position in terms of employee benefits.
 The School District had a 10 percent increase in premiums for Fiscal Year 2006 and after having one of the best year's the School District has seen for a while, were quoted a 1 percent increase by Aultcare for Fiscal Year 2007.
-For Fiscal Year 2009 and 2008, the district received no increase in medical insurance benefits from Aultcare.
+For Fiscal Years 2008 through 2010, the district received no increase in medical insurance premiums for the Aultcare plan.
 The district negotiated with both the teachers and classified employees unions a maximum of a ten percent allowed increase from Aultcare to maintain the current benefit.
 This allows the School District to control health care costs at a rate lower than industry trends for medical insurance.